Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Detailed guide covering what LSAT score you need to get accepted into Harvard Law School

 Harvard Law School is renowned for its rigorous admissions process, with the average LSAT score of accepted students often serving as a benchmark for aspiring lawyers.
-Achieving a competitive score is crucial, as it can significantly impact one’s chances of admission to this prestigious institution.
-In this article, we delve into the average LSAT score needed to secure a spot at Harvard Law School and explore what it takes to stand out in the application process.
+Achieving a competitive score is crucial, as it can significantly impact your chances of admission to this prestigious institution.
+In this article, we dive into the average LSAT score required to secure a spot at Harvard Law School and explore what it takes to stand out in the application process.

 Harvard Law School LSAT Requirements